sp33drac3r/honey_mushroom/README.md

 * Undirected Graph (edges have no direction and be traversed freely)

 ##Graph Sub-types
-The two basic graph types above are flexible enough to extend more ridged data structures.
+The two basic graph types are flexible enough to extend more ridged data structures.
 * Weighted Graph (edges have a cost associated with traversal)
 * Vertex Labeled Graph
 * Mixed Graph